RahulSChand/Optical-Flow-Shape-Dataset/README.md

-# Optical-Flow-Shape-Dataset

-## Code to create data set for optical flow tasks on fly
+## Quickly create toy datasets to test your optical flow estimation models on fly.

-This code can be used to quickly generate optical flow data and test your models.
+This code can be used to quickly generate optical flow datasets to test & debug your deep-learning models. 🚴‍♀️

+# Why? 👀

+If you want to **sanity test** 🧪 your deep learning models & don't want to spend time ⌚ to run one full iteration on lets say flying chair model, you can **use this library to generate (easier, smaller & customizable) toy optical flow datasets**. ***If your model fails here, you damn well know it ain't gonna work on flying chairs.*** 😭

+#### What is an optical flow dataset ❓
+  1. Optical flow datasets (like `flying chair`) consist of 3 points. `Image-1`, `Image-2` & an array of shape (Height x Width x 2) which stores the optical flow b/w `Image-1` & `Image-2`

+  2. Standard optical flow datasets are `big` & `harder` 🔴 to test with (& rightly so, since these datasets are based on real or close to real life images & scenarios).
+So why do I need a toy dataset? 🤷‍♂️

 To approximate the effectiveness of the model on more complex real world data you can run `data_shapes_double.py` which creates dataset with greater occlusion.

 Each datapoint consist of two images with a randomly generated shape imposed on a black background and its calculated optical flow.